accuknox/help/docs/use-cases/access-keys.md

+---
+title: Querying information using access keys
+description: Learn how to query information using access keys in AccuKnox Cloud Workload Protection Platform (CWPP) and Cloud Security Posture Management (CSPM) systems programmatically.
+---

 # Querying information using access keys

 Access keys allow users to interact with **Cloud Workload Protection Platform (CWPP)** and **Cloud Security Posture Management (CSPM)** systems programmatically, replicating most operations available in the user interface (UI).
 Below are key aspects and best practices for using access keys effectively and securely